BBeese/Interview-Prep/README.md

 -  What do you personally like about working here?

 ## Behavioral questions
-- Tell me about yourself.
+- **Tell me about yourself.**
 - **Why do you want to for for X?**
-- What is a time you had a conflict with a team member, and how did you resolve it?
+- **What are your goals/ What are you looking for in a new job?**
+- **Why are you switching jobs?**
 - Tell me about a time when you solved a conflict at work.
 - What is your greatest strength?
 - What is your greatest weakness?
-- **What are your goals?**
 - What was a challenge you had to overcome?
 - Describe a time where you have failed, and what you learned from it
 - What are you actively trying to improve on?
-- **Why are you switching jobs?**
 - Where do you see yourself in 5 years?
 - Tell me about a time you made a mistake and how did you resolve it?
 - Tell me about something you did at work you are proud of?
-- Tell us about an interesting problem you have worked on recently?
+- Tell me about an interesting problem you have worked on recently?
+- Tell me about a time you took ownership/demonstrated leadership on a project?

 # Things to work on:
 - SQL/Databases refresh